GhostOfYazura/GhostOfYazura/README.md

 ### Hello!
 Thanks for stopping by!

-I"m Roderick "Yazura" Fitzgerald.
+I'm Roderick Fitzgerald.
 I like to joke around and have fun when I can!<br>
 At the moment I'm looking for work as a Junior Software Engineer, open to relocating worldwide.

 My of my development experience is primarily with Embedded Software Engineering and secondarily Video Game Development.